You are here

 She likes working with her hands and is very interested in researching old ways of growing and preserving food.
 She is currently working as a self-employed furniture repair technician and sharpener, and at the Southside Farm Store.

-Special thanks to past Board Members Amy Arcand, Mike Braunlin, Valentine Cadieux, Grace Chou, Betsy David, Beth Fritcher, Collie Graddick, Mark Granlund, Nate Halloway, Dan Halsey, Del Hampton, Allissa Heim, Michelle Horovitz, Jim Howitt, Beth Kackman, Krista Leraas, Abe Levine, Greg McMoore, Ken Meter, Mary Morse, Xe Susane Moua, Towle Neu, John Parker-Der Boghossian, Ann Putnam, Fiona Quick, Chuck Repke, Greg Sautter, Ruby Simmons, Claudia Slovacek, Meredith Smith, Marco Suemnick, Michelle Thayer, Chris Vanacek, Sarah VanDusseldorp, and Aurora Young.
+Special thanks to past Board Members Amy Arcand, Ebony Beck, Mike Braunlin, Valentine Cadieux, Grace Chou, Betsy David, Beth Fritcher, Collie Graddick, Mark Granlund, Nate Halloway, Dan Halsey, Del Hampton, Allissa Heim, Michelle Horovitz, Jim Howitt, Beth Kackman, Krista Leraas, Abe Levine, Greg McMoore, Ken Meter, Mary Morse, Xe Susane Moua, Towle Neu, John Parker-Der Boghossian, Ann Putnam, Fiona Quick, Chuck Repke, Greg Sautter, Ruby Simmons, Claudia Slovacek, Meredith Smith, Marco Suemnick, Michelle Thayer, Chris Vanacek, Sarah VanDusseldorp, and Aurora Young.